-Some initial measures to improve market risk were introduced by the BCBS in 2009 (known as "Basel 2.5").
+Some initial measures to improve market risk were introduced by Basel 2.5.
 The BCBS recognised that these incremental changes to the market risk framework were only temporary, and that further measures were required to improve trading book capital requirements.
-The new market risk framework ("Fundamental Review of the Trading Book") was published on 14 January 2016.
+The Fundamental Review of the Trading Book was published on 14 January 2016.
 The framework was thereafter revised on the 14 January 2019 to address issues that the Basel Committee identified in the course of monitoring the implementation and impact of the framework.
 The proposed implementation date for South Africa is 1 January 2023.